GrahamLea/simple-log/release/README.txt

  - Contacting the Creator -

-If you need to contact me regarding Simple Log, I can be reached at owner@simple-log.dev.java.net
+If you need to contact me regarding Simple Log, I can be reached via Github: https://github.com/GrahamLea